 How to make:

 - Transfer raspberries to the jar, do not pack tightly, and leave one inch or more to the top.

 - Put the lid on the jar and keep it in a dark cool place for at least a week or up to a month.

 - Shake every a couple of days.

-- After a week or whenever you remembered about your future vinegar, strain liquid into the glass bottle.
+- After a week or whenever you remembered about your future vinegar, strain the liquid into the glass bottle.
 Discard solids.
-Keep your raspberry vinegar in cool dark place or better in the fridge.
+Keep your raspberry vinegar in a cool dark place or better in the fridge.

-It is better to keep in the fridge as some fermentation can continue to go in the vinegar.
-You can hear pop (as with Champagne or beer) when opening a bottle with vinegar.
+It is better to keep it in the fridge as some fermentation can continue to go in the vinegar.
+You can hear a pop (as with Champagne or beer) when opening a bottle with vinegar.
 That’s normal and safe.
 But keeping vinegar in the fridge will slow down this process.

 Nerdy Note: You want to keep your vinegar's acidity (pH) below 4.0 to stop any bad bacteria growth.
 You can check acidity with pH strips that cost only a couple of bucks and can be bought here.